 You might have to compromise over the price of the home, while realizing that sellers tend to have more negotiating ability in a tight market.
 You might also have to compromise with the features of the home, such as the square footage or the location.
 That’s the reality of the current real estate market.

-Contact us with your mortgage questions!
-Our company has been helping Oregon home buyers with their mortgage financing needs for more than 20 years.
-We offer competitive rates on a variety of loan products.
+Our company has been helping Oregon home buyers with their mortgage financing needs for more than 27 years.
+We offer competitive rates on a variety of loan programs.
 We are also happy to answer any questions you might have about qualifying for a mortgage loan in Oregon.
 Please contact our knowledgeable staff to get started.